Rania-Alablani/Arabic-Voice-Recognition/README.md

 Step 4: We can turn your voice into text!!
 ![App Screenshot](img/img1.png)

+# Task 2: Esp32 algorithm
-note: you can find task 2 (for the esp32) in the "algorithm" folder.
+you can find it in the "algorithm" folder.